 4000 companies from 33 countries around the world and provided empirical support for the agency costs hypothesis.
-They started by dividing the countries into two categories: countries that provided good legal protection for minority shareholders, and countries where shareholders had poor legal protection15.
+They started by dividing the countries into two categories: countries that provided good legal protection for minority shareholders, and countries where shareholders had poor legal protection.
 Next, they analysed the effect of investor protection on dividend payouts and tested two alternative agency models: the "outcome" model and the "substitute" model.
 The first model implies that in countries with a more effective legal protection system, shareholders have greater rights and therefore can force managers to disgorge cash.
-As a result, dividend becomes an outcome of the legal protection of shareholders, and subsequently more dividends are paid.
+As a result, dividend becomes an outcome of the legal protection of shareholders.
+They hypothesised that the more effective the legal protection the greater the rights of shareholders, and subsequently more dividends are paid.